carlatelleria/real-time-scrolling/server-app/README.md

 ## Development server

-Run `ng serve` to initialize the server.
+Run `node server.js` to initialize the server.